 Petitioner, pursuant to Section 731.302 of the Florida Probate Code, and as permitted by Fla.
 Prob.
 R. 5.400(f), files herewith waivers and receipts signed by all interested persons. (emphasis added)

-However, in April 2012, Simon had not even had the May 10, 2012 to discuss the changes to his estate plan he was contemplating and NO waivers had been sent out to any interested parties until after the May 2012 meeting.
+However, in April 2012, Simon had not even had the May 10, 2012 conference call to discuss possible changing changes to his estate plan he was contemplating and NO waivers had been sent out to any interested parties until after the May 2012 meeting.
 Further complicating matters, Jill Iantoni did not even submit a waiver back to TESCHER and SPALLINA until after Simon was dead in September 2012.
 Therefore, either Simon was committing perjury or this is yet another document in a long line that appears to be fraudulent and/or perjured.
 Simon at no time while living could have made this statement honestly.

 That TED states,